For previous Collaborative Research Grant awardees, click here.

 The bibliography should be no longer than two pages and should be attached to the project description.
 Each page of the proposal and budget should be consecutively numbered, with the names of the two PIs in the upper right hand corner of each page.
 The proposal should be headed with a brief descriptive title.

-For more information please contact Elis Artz a the Lemann Institute for Brazilian Studies at International Studies Building, Room 207.
-She can be reached via email at email@example.com.
+For more information please contact Elis Artz at the Lemann Center for Brazilian Studies at International Studies Building, Room 208.
+She can be reached via email at firstname.lastname@example.org.